Ukraine protesters urge general strike as markets hit currency

 Traffic was cut off in central Kiev but pedestrians still shopped and walked to work.
 Opposition figures made speeches at a central stage erected across from Independence Square.
 Orthodox Christian priests said prayers for the injured.

-Police, who clashed with protesters at several spots around Independence Square at the weekend, have since withdrawn and were little in evidence in the city centre on Monday.
+Police, who clashed with protesters at several spots around Independence Square at the weekend, have since withdrawn and were little in evidence in the city center on Monday.

 GENERAL STRIKE